 China’s rapid urbanization and population growth of the past 30 years has been almost inevitably paralleled by rapid growth in the arts and cultural scene.
-Yet the vastness of China’s contemporary arts and culture scene can seem daunting.
-The following are the best arts and culture blogs and websites that will help navigate the riches of China’s cultural landscape.
+Yet the vast nature of China’s contemporary arts and culture scene can seem daunting.
+The following are the best arts and culture blogs and websites that will help you navigate the riches of China’s cultural landscape.

 Randian 燃点 is a Hong Kong-based online arts magazine that fills a key niche in the Chinese contemporary arts coverage by providing English language updates about the ever-shifting art world.
 Randian’s articles feature contemporary artists, events, exhibitions, performances, projects and more.
 Its goal is to ‘promote independent cultural debate in China and to foster intellectual exchange between China and the rest of the world’.
 In addition to interviews, reviews and artists’ profiles, Randian also posts about art market news and upcoming events in Beijing, Shanghai and Hong Kong.

 Australian writer, blogger and art teacher Luise Guest began her blog in 2011 and continues to provide a perceptive insight into Chinese contemporary art and art education.
 She also reviews contemporary Chinese art exhibitions in China and Sydney, where she is based.
 According to Guest: